Urho Kekkonen

-Urho Kaleva Kekkonen (/fi/; 3 September 1900 – 31 August 1986), often referred to by his initials UKK, was a Finnish politician who served as the eighth and longest-serving president of Finland from 1956 to 1982.
+Urho Kaleva Kekkonen (Note: /fi/) (3 September 1900 – 31 August 1986), often referred to by his initials UKK, was a Finnish politician who served as the eighth and longest-serving president of Finland from 1956 to 1982.
 He also served as prime minister (1950–1953, 1954–1956), and held various other cabinet positions.
 He was the third and most recent president from the Agrarian League/Centre Party.
 Head of state for nearly 26 years, he dominated Finnish politics for 31 years overall.
 Holding a large amount of power, he won his later elections with little opposition and has often been classified as an autocrat.

 As president, Kekkonen continued the "active neutrality" policy of his predecessor President Juho Kusti Paasikivi that came to be known as the Paasikivi–Kekkonen doctrine, under which Finland was to retain its independence while maintaining good relations and extensive trade with members of both NATO and the Warsaw Pact.
 Critical commentators referred to this policy of appeasement pejoratively as Finlandization.
 He is credited by Finnish historians for his foreign and trade policies, which allowed Finland's market economy to keep pace with Western Europe even with the Soviet Union as a neighbor, and for Finland to gradually take part in the European integration process.
-On the other hand, his perceived hunger for power, his divide-and-rule attitude in domestic politics and the lack of genuine political opposition, especially during the latter part of his presidency, significantly weakened Finnish democracy during his presidency.
+On the other hand, his perceived autocracy, divide-and-rule attitude in domestic politics and the lack of genuine political opposition, especially during the latter part of his presidency, significantly weakened Finnish democracy during his presidency.
 Kekkonen was nominated for the Nobel Peace Prize in 1962 for his "tireless efforts and success at keeping peace and security in the Nordic countries, and therefore contributing to civic peace and reconciliation in the World".
 He was also considered a potential candidate for the prize on later occasions.